Alpha and Omega (film): Plot

 Tony warns Winston that if Kate does not return by the full moon, war will be inevitable.
-Lilly decides to show Garth around the Western pack's territory until Kate returns, and they begin to bond.
+Lilly, Kate's younger Omega sister, decides to show Garth around the Western pack's territory until Kate returns, and they begin to bond.
 Meanwhile, after saving Humphrey from two men that believe he has rabies after he eats a cupcake, Kate comes across a ravine, but is unable to cross it, and Humphrey comes to her rescue.
 Flattered by his bravery, Kate begins to admire Humphrey.
 The following day, Marcel and Paddy find the wolves and direct them to a train heading to Jasper Park.
 Climbing over the snowy mountain, Humphrey finds a grizzly bear cub, and plays with it, but throws some snow a little too hard at the cub, and it begins to cry, attracting an angry trio of grizzly bears, and he and Kate escape, boarding the train just in time.

 Breaking pack law, Lilly compassionately teaches Garth how to howl.
 At the same time, Humphrey and Kate passionately howl together under the full moon and their bond grows stronger.
 Meanwhile, Tony catches Garth and Lilly, and ultimately declares war on the Western pack.
 As the train passes by Jasper, Kate and Humphrey's exchange of feelings is cut short by the sight of the two packs at war.
 Kate announces that she will marry Garth to unite the packs, much to Humphrey's dismay.
 The day of the wedding, a sad Humphrey bids farewell to Kate and leaves as a lone wolf.

 During the ceremony, Kate backs out and declares her love for Humphrey, as Garth subsequently declares his love for Lilly, much for Tony's anger.
-A fight starts frightens a nearby herd of caribou and causes a stampede.
+A fight breaks out, which frightens a nearby herd of caribou and causes a stampede.
 Winston and Tony struggle to outrun the herd.
 Humphrey and Kate cross paths, and work together to save them, but Kate gets struck by the caribou and is knocked unconscious.
 As the stampede subsides, Kate awakens, and she and Humphrey confess their love for each other, as Garth and Lilly confess theirs.